 Lob der Kritik explores the relationship between democracy and critical thinking: premises of democratic, representative government require that men and women think critically about the circumstances of the day in order to check the state and vote wisely for their representatives.
-This volume investigates what critical thinking is and, in eight case studies, examines the conditions under which it is abandoned.
-Why and what is substituted instead and what are the consequences for democracy?
+This volume investigates what critical thinking is and, in eight case studies, examines the conditions under which it is abandoned, why, what is substituted instead, what the consequences for democracy are.

 2000 – Sustained Content-Based Teaching in Academic ESL/EFL.
 (Ed.).
 Boston, Houghton-Mifflin.
 This book explores the benefits to ESL/EFL learners (all skill areas) of content-based instruction, where a unit of study is sustained over time.
 Ten case studies are examined.

 1997 — Screening English: Studying Movies for Reading, Writing and Critical Thinking.
 White Plains, NY: Pearson Publishing.
 A discussion and demonstration of the use of film criticism to improve the reading, writing and critical thinking skills of ESL/EFL learners.